mkepler13/FHockey/README.md

 # FHockey
-Discord Bot for Fantasy Hockey League
+Discord Bot for my Fantasy Hockey League on Fantrax

 # NHL Discord Bot

-A Discord bot that fetches NHL team standings and player stats using the NHL API.
-The bot supports commands to get team points, player goals, and more.
-It also supports team names in both English and French, as well as team abbreviations.
+A Discord bot that fetches NHL team standings, playoff odds and player stats using the NHL API and [MoneyPuck](https://moneypuck.com/predictions.htm) and currently working on integration to Fantrax custom leagues through [Fantrax Documentation by Nathan Taggart](https://fantraxapi.kometa.wiki/en/latest/index.html).

 ---

 ## Features

 - **Team Points**: Get the current season points for any NHL team using the team's English name, French name, or abbreviation.
-  - Example: `!points Toronto Maple Leafs`, `!points Maple Leafs de Toronto`, or `!points TOR`
+  - Example: `!standings Toronto Maple Leafs`, `!standings Maple Leafs de Toronto`, or `!standings TOR`
-- **Multi-Language Support**: Works with both English and French team names.
-- **Team Abbreviations**: Supports team abbreviations (e.g., `WPG` for Winnipeg Jets).

-- - **Player Stats**: Get the number of goals scored by a specific player using their player ID.
+- - **Player Stats**: Get the number of goals scored by a specific player using their player ID or Last name.
-  - Example: `!goals 8475166` (Tyler Myers) (DOES NOT WORK RIGHT NOW)
+  - Example: `!playerpoints 8474574` (Tyler Myers), `!playerpoints ovechkin'

 ---